CEPS has launched an ambitious and multi-disciplinary Task Force on EU Industrial Policy after the pandemic.

 Structure of the Task Force

-We will convene a number of parallel working groups, each dedicated to a different topic, and each structured around three online meetings, to be held between December 2020 and February 2021.
+We will convene a number of parallel working groups, each dedicated to a different topic, and each structured around three online meetings, to be held between January 2021 and March 2021.
+You can find the dates of these meetings in the media files below.
 All Working Groups will reconvene in a plenary session in March 2021, to take stock of the results of each stream of debate and develop a consolidated version of our policy recommendations.